Yuriysteam/yuriysteam.github.io/_posts/2019-03-07-helsinki-design-guide.md

 ### Transport

 All West metro stations: Matinkylä, Niittykumpu, Urheilupuisto, Tapiola, Aalto University, Keilaniemi.
 Also worth visiting Kamppi and Central Railway Station.
 University of Helsinki entrance looks like a cave!
-At last on Vuosaari there is a cool metro bridge.<br>The two-hour ticket should cover visiting all of them with talking pictures.
+At last on Vuosaari there is a cool metro bridge.<br>The two-hour ticket should cover visiting all of them with taking pictures.

 ### Food